-- SSL encryption cannot be disabled once it is enabled.
+- SSL encryption cannot be disabled after it is enabled.
+Proceed with caution.

 Enable SSL encryption